Updated: Oct 22

 Looks from Izod

-While working at Tommy, an offer came from Gap Inc. for Senior Technical Designer.
+While working at Tommy, an offer came from Gap Inc. for a Senior Technical Designer.
 At Gap, traveling to Brazil, Hong Kong and other countries gave me a global perspective.
-My time at Gap Inc. not only helped strengthen my technical and managerial skills but also gave me an opportunity to form strong partnerships.
-By this time I have learned one thing: that a recipe for success in any corporate company is a combination of exceeding in your role and forming a strong network with your cross functional teams.
+My time at Gap Inc. not only helped strengthen my technical and managerial skills but also allowed me to form strong partnerships.
+By this time I have learned that a recipe for success in any corporate company is a combination of exceeding in your role and forming a strong network with your cross-functional teams.

 Looks from Izod

 After 7 years at Gap, I was ready for a new challenge.
-I accepted a role of Senior Manager at Macys and was later promoted to be a director of the technical design team.
+I accepted the role of Senior Manager at Macy's and was later promoted to director of the technical design team.
 My biggest focus was to elevate talent and set my brands and teams up for success.
-I have always believed that success of a strong leader depends on how well their teams perform & shine.
+I have always believed that the success of a strong leader depends on how well their teams perform & shine.

 IFD: Can you share what insights you’ve taken away from working with major brands?

-I have been lucky enough to work in companies which have been employee-oriented, had a great work culture, are team-oriented and, of course, believe in being consumer centric.
+I have been lucky enough to work in companies that have been employee-oriented, had a great work culture, are team-oriented and, of course, believe in being consumer-centric.
 Management style can vary from company to company and even from division to division.
 I have mostly accepted positions where I have felt a great connection with my hiring manager.

-Most companies have a philosophy which defines their goals, methods and processes.
+Most companies have a philosophy that defines their goals, methods, and processes.
 An employee should always be looking to add value or update these methods or processes to be most current and efficient.